Jahia/bootstrap4/README.md

 Adds a div describing the bootstrap version used

-# Migration to Bootstrap 4 v2.5.0 or v4.5.1
+# Migration to Bootstrap 4 v2.5.0 or v4.6.0

-**Please read carefully this part if you update Bootstrap 4 to v2.5.0 or v4.5.1 We did refactor the *Layout / Grid* component by renaming the generated areas.
+**Please read carefully this part if you update Bootstrap 4 v2.5.0 (for Jahia 7.3 users) or to v4.6.0 (for Jahia 8 users).
+We did refactor the *Layout / Grid* component by renaming the generated areas.**

 From version v2.5.0 or 4.6.0 of Bootstrap 4 component, the contentList above a *Layout / Grid* component do not contain the systemName of the grid anymore.
 As a result, you will be able to copy/paste or rename a *Layout / Grid* component without losing the content (or having ghost content).